 Rejection.
 I hate it.
 I can’t deal with it and I know it’s one of my biggest deterrents in life.
-So recently when I got rejected by something, I decided to partake in activities during my pity party which included making a list of all the times I was rejected starting from when I was 10-years old.
+So recently, when I got rejected by something, I decided to partake in activities during my pity party which included making a list of all the times I was rejected starting from when I was 10-years old.
 It was so ridiculous.
 (Sometimes being a blogger sucks because I have to reveal things about myself that are borderline embarrassing).
 Nevertheless, although I wanted this activity to bring more grief to my already forsaken mood, it actually brought on a revelation that I’d never even considered before that moment.

-Revelation: Each time I was rejected, something better, greater, more fit for me came out of it and the moral of the story is…I turned out okay.
+Revelation: Each time I was rejected, something better, greater, more fit for me, came out of it and the moral of the story is…I turned out okay.

 When I was 10-years old, I was rejected by Prep for Prep, which is a program for underprivileged students to attend private school.
-I thought it would make me look like I was not smart, but in reality I turned out fine and I excelled in public school.
+I thought it would make me look like I was not smart, but in reality, I turned out fine and I excelled in public school.

 When I was applying to college, I was rejected by my dream school Spelman.
 I thought it was the end of the world, but I enjoyed my wacky time at Penn State and met some of my best friends.

 Throughout life, I’ve been rejected.
 Whether it was from boys, schools, or professional/social groups.
-I know essentially the rejection felt like failure, but putting things into perspective, it needed to happen to make way for something better to come into my life.
+I know essentially the rejection felt like a failure, but putting things into perspective, it needed to happen to make way for something better to come into my life.

 If you’re feeling defeated by rejection, I can only hope that you will not let it limit you.
 Put things into perspective and consider that maybe something way better is on the way into your life.